 New Flower Forms

-Fleuroselect, the international organization for the ornamental plants industry, dubbed 2016-2017 “The Year of the Cosmos”.
+Fleuroselect, the international organization for the ornamental plant industry, dubbed 2016-2017 “The Year of the Cosmos”.
 Several of these come in brazen new forms.
 Of these, the double white Cosmos bipinnatus ‘Mini Click White’ won the coveted Fleuroselect Novelty award for 2017.
 Even more striking is Cosmos bipinnatus ‘Cupcakes’, which has cupped petals that resemble cupcake papers of white and pale pink.
 The seed-grown ‘Cupcakes’ have variable flowers that sometimes have an extra row of smaller inner petals.
 Another unique Cosmos for the market is the Fleuroselect Gold Medal winner ‘Xanthos’, which not only has uniquely colored pale-yellow flowers but a compact habit and good performance.

-The familiar perennial coneflower takes on a new floral appearance with the domed, fully double Echinacea PUFF™ Vanilla, a ivory-flowered hybrid new for 2017 that blooms throughout summer with double anemone-type blooms.
+The familiar perennial coneflower takes on a new floral appearance with the domed, fully double Echinacea PUFF™ Vanilla, an ivory-flowered hybrid new for 2017 that blooms throughout summer with double anemone-type blooms.
 The Terra Nova Nurseries introduction also boasts a compact habit.

 New Compact Flowers